 Posts like this never get easier.
 It’s just the nature of the subject.
-But it’s important for me to continue to write about my experiences in dealing with my own health after losing my mother to stage 4 triple negative carcinoma (the worst case scenario as far as breast cancers go) four years ago.
+But it’s important for me to continue to write about my experiences in dealing with my own health after losing my mother to metastatic stage 4 triple negative carcinoma (the worst case scenario as far as breast cancers go) four years ago.
 And because some of you may be facing these same high-risk circumstances, my hope is that I can bring you comfort, knowledge and the confidence to take control of your situation with proactive, preventative measures in order to live a calm, happy and healthy life.

 Last January I went in for my annual women’s wellness exam, which included a pap smear and breast exam by the doctor.
-Because I perform monthly self-breast exams (SO IMPORTANT!), I was ready to talk to her about some changes I had noticed just below the surface of my nipple area.
+Because I perform monthly self-breast exams (SO IMPORTANT!), I was ready to talk to her about some changes I had noticed just below the surface of my nipple.
 I had discovered something that felt like a hard pimple.
 She guessed that it was some type of sub-dermal cyst.
 She had me monitor it and what we noticed is that it seemed to go away when I wasn’t menstruating, then reappear right before my cycle began.
 This lead her to believe, even more so, that this was a cyst.

 Erring on the side of caution, considering my mother’s history, she ordered a mammogram and an ultrasound to at least investigate what the bump could be, and have a baseline for future screenings.
 I left that conversation confident that all was ok and that this first mammogram would truly be a precaution and a baseline.